invertase/react-native-firebase/docs/ml-vision/text-recognition.md

 Text recognition can automate tedious data entry for credit cards, receipts, and business cards.
 With the Cloud-based API, you can also extract text from pictures of documents, which you can use to increase accessibility or translate documents.

-Once a file has been processed, the API returns a [`VisionDocumentText`](/reference/ml-vision/visiondocumenttext), referencing all found text along with each [`VisionDocumentTextBlock`](/reference/ml-vision/visiondocumenttextblock).
+Once an image file has been processed, the API returns a [`VisionDocumentText`](/reference/ml-vision/visiondocumenttext), referencing all found text along with each [`VisionDocumentTextBlock`](/reference/ml-vision/visiondocumenttextblock).
 Each block contains meta-data such as: